JacobKaiser8/Church-Notes/25 May 2025 Talk.md

 #### "How can we allow the Savior to gather us as his sheep"
 - Doctrine and Covenants 88:63
 - Here is His invitation to us: “Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive; knock, and it shall be opened unto you.”
+- Consistent Persistent changes
+- Taking the words to heart.
+Thinking, "how that affect my life/How can I allow that to change me?"
 -
 ## Elder Eyring "Draw Near Unto Me"
 [Full Talk](https://www.churchofjesuschrist.org/study/general-conference/2025/04/18eyring?lang=eng)